-(i) @\adanilo\ ADANILO REIS is a playwright, actor and director from Manaus.
-He is a member of the Zo'é community, located in the northwest of the state of Pará.
+ADANILO is a playwright, actor and director from Manaus, descendant from communities located in the Lower Tapajós, northwest of the state of Pará.
 Adanilo has appeared in various feature films and TV series, including Wagner Moura's Marighella (2019), Alien Nights (2022), Invisible City (2023) on Netflix and the upcoming Amazon original series Dom (2023).
 He is a co-founder of Artrupe Produções in Manaus and has also collaborated with other theatre groups and co-founded Teatro Galeroso.
 He has directed short films and plays, and as a playwright, he has published texts in several books and won awards in contests.

 (illybaniwa

+(f) @lillybaniwa

 LILLY BANIWA is an Indigenous artist and actress who teaches Performing Arts at the University of Campinas (Unicamp).
 A descendent of the Baniwa ethnic group, she has recently completed several noteworthy projects, including the video performance manifesto Lithipokoroda and the Identity Performativities workshop.
-These projects were funded by the Aldir Blanc Law\ in the state of Amazonas and took place in the city of São Gabriel da Cachoeira.
+These projects were funded by the Aldir Blanc Law in the state of Amazonas and took place in the city of São Gabriel da Cachoeira.